sehenaoga/sehenaoga.github.io/index.md

 # Research

 ## Digital Twins for Space Systems
  We seek to build build digital twins of systems that live in space through a formal mathematical representation of the relationship between the digital twin and its corresponding physical asset.
-The overall goal is for the digital twin to inform decisions that realize value in the space system, such as maximizing mission success, minimizing fuel consumtion, and maximizing manuevering precission.
+The overall goal is for the digital twin to inform decisions that realize value in the space system, such as maximizing mission success, minimizing fuel consumption, and maximizing maneuvering precision.
 [Click here to learn more](https://youtu.be/AzfMLYw_-Ps?t=766){:target="_blank"}

 ## Oscillations in Katabatic Flows